heikkilevanto/beertracker/manual.md

 have a comma in the name, for example `Booze, whisky`, or `Wine, Red`.
 These can be shown in separate booze and wine lists.
 I try to put wine styles in the style field, but it is small, so most of the stuff needs to go in the comments.
-* I file restaurants the same way, for example "Restaurant, Thai".
+* I file restaurants the same way, for example `Restaurant, Thai`.
 I fill in the whole price of the evening, for one person.
 But no alcohol or volume, those I should have filed separately.
-In the comments I write what I ate and drunk, some comments about prices, or what ever else comes to mind.
+In the comments I write what I ate and drank, some comments about prices, or what ever else comes to mind.
 * There is a small list of pre-defined beer sizes.
 The 'About' page will show you the current list.
 If traveling in the US, you can give the size as `12 oz` and it will be converted into 36 cl.
 * The time defaults to the time on the server.
-But you can enter a fake brewery line like 'tz,Copenhagen' to change your time zone.
+But you can enter a fake "brewery" line like `tz,Copenhagen` to change your time zone.
 It gets remembered until you set it again.
 To clear it, just set a new with 'tz,'
 * If you buy a box wine, enter its price as negative.
-That way, the system knows it is a box wine, and makes a comment on it, like "(B17:300)".
+That way, the system knows it is a box wine, and makes a comment on it, like `(B17:300)`.
 Enter your drinks as usual, and see the volume in the box comment go down.
 If you use wine for cooking, for guests, enter the volume as negative, that way the box volume will go down, but it will not be counted against you.